facebookresearch/dinov2/MODEL_CARD.md

 - 1024 for ViT-L.
 - 1536 for ViT-g.

 The models follow a Transformer architecture, with a patch size of 14.
+In the case of registers, we add 4 register tokens, learned during training, to the input sequence after the patch embedding.

-For a 224x224 image, this results in 1 class token + 256 patch tokens.
+For a 224x224 image, this results in 1 class token + 256 patch tokens, and optionally 4 register tokens.

 The models can accept larger images provided the image shapes are multiples of the patch size (14).
 If this condition is not verified, the model will crop to the closest smaller multiple of the patch size.